aiidateam/aiida-tutorials/docs/pages/2019_ISSP_Chiba_Japan/sections/first_taste.rst

   verdi restapi

 and open the |provenance browser|.
+If you can't see any useful information, please ask to tutors, because restapi v4 may have some issue on the day of this tutorial.

 .. |provenance browser| raw:: html

-   <a href="https://www.materialscloud.org/explore/ownrestapi?base_url=http://127.0.0.1:5000/api/v3" target="_blank">Materials Cloud provenance browser</a>
+   <a href="https://www.materialscloud.org/explore/ownrestapi?base_url=http://127.0.0.1:5000/api/v4" target="_blank">Materials Cloud provenance browser</a>

 .. note::